Tropical Cyclone Wind Signals: Issuance principles and practices

-TCBs can also be released only twice a day (12-hourly) when the tropical cyclone is too far away that it does not affect the Philippine landmass (whether or not the tropical cyclone is approaching the landmass), in which case no TCWS signals are raised.
+TCBs can also be released only twice a day (every 12 hours) when the tropical cyclone is too far away that it does not affect the Philippine landmass (whether or not the tropical cyclone is approaching the landmass), in which case no TCWS signals are raised.

-Contrary to common misconception, the purpose of the TCWS system is to warn the public of the threat of tropical cyclone winds (and its associated hazards on land and sea); it does not include rainfall (and its associated hazards such as flooding and landslides) induced by tropical cyclones.
-There are other weather warning systems already in place for rainfall, such as Rainfall Advisories for light to moderate rainfall and the Heavy Rainfall Warning System (HR-WS) for heavy and/or continuous rainfall during rain-intensive weather events including tropical cyclones.

 The TCWS system is a tiered system (from TCWS #1 to #5) that allows for the escalation, de-escalation or lifting of wind signals in every TCB issuance depending on the tropical cyclone wind intensity, the extent of tropical cyclone winds (i.e. radius of tropical cyclone wind circulation) and the forecast direction and speed of movement of the tropical cyclone (relative to the Philippine landmass) at the time of TCB issuance.
 As a tropical cyclone approaches or moves over land, intensifies or becomes wider, a wind signal raised over a particular locality can be escalated to a higher wind signal level; multiple wind signals hoisted over various areas can also be escalated, and the extent or area where there are active wind signals can also be expanded.
-On the other hand, wind signals are de-escalated to lower wind signal levels, or else lifted or deactivated, and the area where wind signals are active becomes smaller when the tropical cyclone moves away from land, weakens or scales down in its width.
+On the other hand, wind signals are de-escalated to lower wind signal levels, lifted or deactivated, and the area where wind signals are active becomes smaller when the tropical cyclone moves away from land, weakens or scales down in width.
 The TCWS system also allows for the skipping of wind signal levels, especially when there is a rapid change in the state of the tropical cyclone.

-An important feature of the TCWS system is the "lead time", which is the period of time within which an locality should expect the arrival of a range of tropical cyclone wind intensity, i.e. the number of hours from the first time a wind signal is hoisted until the expected range of tropical cyclone wind intensity impacts a particular locality.
-This makes the TCWS an early warning system, wherein the initial issuance of a particular signal level over a locality does not mean that the inclement weather conditions indicated for the given signal level is already prevailing.
-The lead time is used to raise awareness of the approximate remaining length of time for the public to prepare against impending tropical cyclone winds.
+An important feature of the TCWS system is the lead time, which is the period within which a locality should expect the arrival of a range of tropical cyclone wind intensity, i.e. the number of hours from the first time a wind signal is hoisted until the expected range of tropical cyclone wind intensity starts impacting a particular locality.
+This makes the TCWS an early warning system, wherein the initial issuance of a specific signal level over a locality does not mean that the inclement weather conditions indicated for the given signal level are already prevailing.
+The lead time is used to raise awareness of the approximate remaining time for the public to prepare against impending tropical cyclone winds.
 Lead times in the TCWS system are valid only for the first issuance of a particular wind signal; higher wind signal levels correspond to higher wind speeds and shorter lead times.